borgbase/docs.borgbase.com/faq/ssh.md

 ```

 ## Step 2 – Create Keypair
 As computers get faster, encryption needs to adjust.
 That's why the recommended key algorithm and key length has changed over the years.
-As of 2018 the recommended key setting[^1] [^2] is:
+The recommended key generation setting[^1] [^2] is:

 ```
 $ ssh-keygen -t ed25519 -a 100